 Review Time Metric

 Definition.
-The Review Time Metric measures the time spent reviewing a pull request (PR) until approval or merging.
-This calculation only considers reviews that occur after the PR is moved out of dra…
+Review Time measures the time spent reviewing a pull request (PR) from the first review activity until the PR is merged.
+Only review activity that occurs after the PR exits draft status i…

 Definition